tillbaum/pytiba/README.md

 __Video:__ https://youtu.be/5SQk24mHIhE

 ### pdf_export tool (One-Click-PDF-Export-Solution)
-update: with Revit 2022 Version this feature is implemented natively
+Note: with Revit 2022 Version this feature is implemented natively

 The pdf_export tool exports:
 +   multiple Revit Sheets to pdf at the same time,